 But now your worries are over.
 There are some great options when it comes to picking silent kitchen extractor fans, and many of them are affordable choices that can easily transform your kitchen environment with a simply purchase and installation.

 However, you should make sure that you are not just picking something quiet, simply because it ticks that particular box.
-The most important aspect of any fan is how well it performs its vital task by keeping the air as clean as possible.
+The most important aspect of any fan is how well it performs its vital task by keeping the air as clear of pollutants as possible.

 If you end up going for something that is so quiet you may wonder if it even works, it might be worth checking if it actually is.
 In those cases, a good fan that still makes noise is going to be better for your long-term health and comfort.